top of page

 The next morning still suffering from red meat indigestion, I set off for the National Park office to join one of the four groups that will meet gorillas.
 If you’re thinking of visiting them yourself, be prepared.
 Only 32 permits are issued every day divided between four groups of a maximum of eight.
 In the high season of December to January, demand is high and you have to pay well in advance.
 For your US$500 you are allowed one hour with the gorillas, no flash photography and the protection of AK47-toting guards who are keeping an eye out for poachers and wildlife that’s a little more carnivorous than gorilla.

-Oliver then uses his blackboard pointy thing to point at the leader of the pack.
+Oliver then uses his blackboard point to identify the leader of the pack.
 “He is called Crier, because when he was a baby he was always crying.
 He doesn’t cry any more, he’s the boss.”
-We look at the now matured silverback Crier with admiration.
-“He’s very tough, no silverback tolerates a rival male.
+We look at silverback Crier with admiration.
+“He’s tough, no silverback tolerates a rival male.
 That rival is either killed or forced to leave.”
-It’s a crash course in gorilla tactics.
-Oliver has been involved with the animals all his life, he’s seen them from the cradle to the grave, and just by the impression and shape of each jet-black nose he could identify any member of the Susa group at 10 paces.
+Oliver has been involved with the animals all his life, he’s seen them from the cradle to the grave, and just by the impression and shape of each jet-black nose he could identify any member of the Susa group 50 metres away.

-So here’s the plan.
+So this was the plan.
 When the scouts find Crier and his tribe (they’ve been in the forest since first light) they radio Oliver and we crash through the undergrowth to meet them and their furry friends.

 Trees scratched by gorilla claws

-At the base of a volcano, far from where the primitive track is being broadened with fresh black tarmac, way beyond the jail with its marching prisoners in pink jumpsuits and the foundations of the area’s only five star hotel, the track dissolves into potholed mud.
-We get out near a military base, pick up our armed guards and stride out across the countryside.
-Up we go, past the round tribal huts, the irrigated fields, the hand ploughed soil, the child farmers and the women bend double under the weight of collected vegetables.
-We climb higher to open fields where misty fingers grip the wet grass.
-We stop at the dry stone wall that separates the forest from the fields, a place where the eucuplatis trees have been scratched by giant gorilla claws.
+At the base of a volcano, far from where the primitive track is being broadened with fresh black tarmac, way beyond the nearby jail populated by marching prisoners in pink jumpsuits, the track dissolved into potholed mud.
+We got out near a military base, met our armed guards and strode out across the countryside.
+Up we went, past the round tribal huts, the irrigated fields, the hand ploughed soil, the child farmers and the women bent double under the weight of collected vegetables.
+We climbed higher to open fields where fingers of mist gripped the wet grass.
+We stopped at the dry stone wall that separated the forest from the fields, a place where the eucuplatis trees had been scratched by giant gorilla claws.

-The forest is proper forest.
-There is a track somewhere but it’s hidden by layers of clinging vegetation, knee high bushes and branches that scrape the ground from impossibly high trees.
-For two hours we machete our way through the undergrowth, single file, our progress accompanied by the crackle of the radio, the huffing and puffing of Marlboro stained lungs and the groans and moans of thorny bushes that rip jumpers, leafy tendrils that grip and trip, and when we have to go down on our hands and knees to crawl through a forest opening for 20 minutes, the vines and branches almost rip our backpacks off.
-We’re lucky Oliver says, it could be worse, it could be raining.
+The forest was as dense as a fairytale nightmare.
+There was a track somewhere but it was hidden by layers of clinging vegetation, knee high bushes and branches that scraped the ground from impossibly high trees.
+For two hours we macheted our way through the undergrowth, single file, our progress accompanied by the crackle of the radio, the huffing and puffing of Marlboro stained lungs and the zipping sounds of thorny bushes ripping clothes.
+We were lucky Oliver said, it could have been worse, it could have been raining.

-It’s all very Indiana Jones, but with more than a touch of triathlon endurance about the whole thing.
-Eventually, we groan our way into a clearing and meet two weather beaten trackers with their fingers to their lips.
-In the trees above are three shadowy figures, my first glimpse of gorillas.
-Oliver’s harsh whisper urges us downhill, we stumble over rotten branches, tugging long grass and slippery roots to another clearing and then we see two more.
+Eventually, we groaned our way into a clearing and met two weather beaten trackers with their fingers to their lips.
+In the trees above were three shadowy figures, my first glimpse of gorillas.
+Oliver’s harsh whisper urged us downhill, we stumbled over rotten branches and slide down into a clearing were we saw two more.

-It’s such a shock I can’t believe it’s real.
-The young gorillas are stretched out on a giant branch like two teenagers hanging out in a park.
-One is looking straight at us, his head resting on folded arms and his legs gently kicking behind him.
-His friend is looking at something more entertaining in the undergrowth lazily chewing a long root.
-They look so familiar, that I find it difficult to imagine they are real.
+It was such a shock I couldn’t believe it was real.
+The young gorillas were stretched out on a giant branch like teenagers hanging out in a park.
+One was looking straight at us, his head resting on folded arms and his legs gently kicking behind him.
+His friend was looking at something more entertaining in the undergrowth lazily chewing a long root.
+They looked so familiar, that I found it difficult to imagine they are real.
 For a moment they could be an elaborate joke, two guys just dressed in gorilla suits.

-Oliver urges us on.
-The rest of the group is moving.
-They are going downhill in search of fresh food supplies and somewhere to sleep away the afternoon before making their night-time nests.
-We move downwards, sliding through the gorilla-made giant tunnels that punctuate the tall slippery grass.
+Oliver urged us on.
+The rest of the gorilla group was moving.
+They were going downhill in search of fresh food supplies and somewhere to sleep off the afternoon before making night-time nests.
+We moved down through the gorilla-made grass tunnels and stopped to line up behind Oliver.

-In a wider long grass clearing, we line up behind Oliver’s waving machete and stand to attention with our telephoto lenses.
-Just below us, the gorilla community is on the move.
-Black humps duck in and out of the grass parading downhill behind the broad silver back of their leader.
-But others are stopping to take the air.
-There is a mother with a baby clutched to her chest chewing wet leaves, to the side of the path two youngsters are clubbing each other with their fists and up trees there are tiny gorillas arranged in impossible positions like hairy Cirque du Soleil acrobats about to take flight.
+Just below the gorilla community was on the move.
+Black humps ducked in and out of the grass behind the broad silver back of their leader, while other stopped to take the air.
+There was a mother with a baby clutched to her chest chewing wet leaves, to the side of the path two youngsters were clubbing each other with their fists and up trees there were tiny gorillas arranged in impossible positions like hairy Cirque du Soleil acrobats about to take flight.